 The system will help to (1) manage bathing authorisations in urban bathing sites, (2) monitor the efficiency of the sanitation policy and (3) improve the real-time management of the sewer network and urban bathing sites.

 There is an increasing social demand from citizens to reduce environmental impacts in urban rivers and to benefit from urban bathing areas.
-Several cities like Berlin achieved excellent water quality levels for their urban rivers and propose swimming areas at the core of the city.
+Several cities like Berlin have achieved excellent water quality levels for their urban rivers and propose swimming areas at the heart of the city.

-A major challenge regarding bathing water management is that concentrations of fecal bacteria may show spatial and temporal variability.
-In urban rivers, discharges from CSO and stormwater may contain high amounts of fecal bacteria and contaminate bathing water quality.
+A major challenge regarding bathing water management, however, is that concentrations of fecal bacteria may show spatial and temporal variability.
+In urban rivers, discharges from combined sewer overflow (CSO) and stormwater may contain high amounts of fecal bacteria and contaminate bathing water quality.

 In many cases, even with sufficient water quality, bathing can be forbidden as current monitoring protocols are not sufficient to protect human health.
-Even modern rapid monitoring approaches, still need up to 12-14h before results are available and classical grab sampling does not allow to track pollution variability since events may occur between sampling intervals or cannot be collected for logistic reasons (e.g. events might happened at night or during weekends).
+Even modern rapid monitoring approaches still need up to 12-14 hours before results are available, and traditional grab sampling does not allow tracking of pollution variability since events may occur between sampling intervals or cannot be collected for logistical reasons (e.g. if events happen at night or during weekends).